m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 // A verified phone number to be used as the outgoing caller ID when calling on-call agent directly
 // Instructions on how to Verify a phone number in Twilio.
 // https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-Verified-Phone-Number-or-Caller-ID-with-Twilio
-// Failing to set a Verified number here will set the iniating phone number to the caller id setting.callerID = '15555555555';
+// Failing to set a Verified number here will set the initiating phone number to the caller id setting.callerID = '15555555555';
 ```